davespaton/CrezcoTechTest/README.md

 - If the cache is unavailable, data will still be written to storage and returned to caller
 - Tests will require MongoDB and Redis to be running

-### Missing features / Incomplete features
+### Missing / Incomplete features

 - MongoDB retry / outage logic
+  - Transient errors could be handled with retry logic
 - Cache
-  - Cache could implement memory cache and distributed cache
+  - Cache could implement both distributed cache and memory cache
   - Cache could accept more detailed config (e.g. disabling cache per type / configurable cache expiry per cache type)
 - No rate limiting (this could be handled by a reverse proxy / api gateway in front of the service)
 - No metrics being collected, this could be handled with [OpenTelemetry](https://opentelemetry.io/docs/)